 Customizing Font Weight

-The wind plugin provides a straightforward way to manage and customize font weights for your Flutter application using the WindTheme
+The wind plugin provides a straightforward way to manage and customize font weights for your Flutter application using the WindTheme class.
+With pre-defined weights and the ability to customize them dynamically, you can maintain consistent typography across your application.

 Default Font Weights 🎨